paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-072-nuclear-proliferation-prevention.md

 **(e) Consultation with and actions by foreign government of jurisdiction**

-(1) **Consultations** — If the President makes a determination under subsection (c) of this section with respect to a foreign person, the Congress urges the President to initiate consultations immediately with any appropriate foreign government with respect to the imposition of any sanction pursuant to this section.
+(1) **Consultations** — If the President makes a determination under subsection (c) with respect to a foreign person, the Congress urges the President to initiate consultations immediately with any appropriate foreign government with respect to the imposition of any sanction pursuant to this section.

 (2) **Actions by government of jurisdiction**

-  (A) *Suspension of period for imposing sanctions* — In order to pursue consultations described in paragraph (1) with any government referred to in such paragraph, the President may delay, for up to 90 days, the effective date of an order under subsection (c) of this section imposing any sanction.
+  (A) *Suspension of period for imposing sanctions* — In order to pursue consultations described in paragraph (1) with any government referred to in such paragraph, the President may delay, for up to 90 days, the effective date of an order under subsection (c) imposing any sanction.

-  (B) *Coordination with activities of foreign government* — Following consultations described in paragraph (1), the order issued by the President under subsection (c) of this section imposing any sanction on a foreign person shall take effect unless the President determines, and certifies in writing to the Congress, that the government referred to in paragraph (1) has taken specific and effective actions, including the imposition of appropriate penalties, to terminate the involvement of the foreign person in any prohibited activity.
+  (B) *Coordination with activities of foreign government* — Following consultations described in paragraph (1), the order issued by the President under subsection (c) imposing any sanction on a foreign person shall take effect unless the President determines, and certifies in writing to the Congress, that the government referred to in paragraph (1) has taken specific and effective actions, including the imposition of appropriate penalties, to terminate the involvement of the foreign person in any prohibited activity.

-  (C) *Extension of period* — After the end of the period described in subparagraph (A), the President may delay, for up to an additional 90 days, the effective date of an order issued under subsection (b) of this section imposing any sanction on a foreign person if the President determines, and certifies in writing to the Congress, that the appropriate foreign government is in the process of taking actions described in subparagraph (B).
+  (C) *Extension of period* — After the end of the period described in subparagraph (A), the President may delay, for up to an additional 90 days, the effective date of an order issued under subsection (b) imposing any sanction on a foreign person if the President determines, and certifies in writing to the Congress, that the appropriate foreign government is in the process of taking actions described in subparagraph (B).

-(3) **Report to Congress** — Before the end of the 90-day period beginning on the date on which an order is issued under subsection (c) of this section, the President shall submit to the Congress a report on—
+(3) **Report to Congress** — Before the end of the 90-day period beginning on the date on which an order is issued under subsection (c), the President shall submit to the Congress a report on—

   (A) the status of consultations under this subsection with the government referred to in paragraph (1); and

   (B) the basis for any determination under paragraph (2) that such government has taken specific corrective actions.

-**(f) Termination of sanctions** Any sanction imposed on any person pursuant to an order issued under subsection (c) of this section shall—
+**(f) Termination of sanctions** Any sanction imposed on any person pursuant to an order issued under subsection (c) shall—

 (1) remain in effect for a period of not less than 12 months; and